psycopg/psycopg2/doc/src/usage.rst

     >>> print type(x), repr(x)
     <type 'str'> '\xe0\xe8\xec\xf2\xf9\xa4'

-In order to obtain :class:`!unicode` objects instead, it is possible to register a typecaster so that PostgreSQL textual types are automatically *decoded* using the current client encoding::
+In order to obtain `!unicode` objects instead, it is possible to register a typecaster so that PostgreSQL textual types are automatically *decoded* using the current client encoding::